gerlie-reyes/react-ts-styled-boilerplate/README.md

 This starter can be used for websites with responsive hamburger navigation.

 ## Getting Started

+If you are using nvm, perform command `nvm use` in your terminal.

 ```
 Clone this repository:
 git clone https://github.com/gerlie-reyes/react-ts-styled-boilerplate.git